 Project Timeline

-March 2024: TotalEnergies co-founds e-NG project with major global energy and gas companies to development synthetic natural gas using renewable hydrogen and CO2.
+March 2024: TotalEnergies co-founds e-NG project with major global energy and gas companies.
+Aim is to develop synthetic natural gas using renewable hydrogen and CO2.
 Live Oak is looked at as a priority project.

 2024-2025: Preliminary feasibility studies and site assessments for Like Oak in Nebraska.
 CO2 supply also evaluated, alongside renewable electricity sourcing, and logistics.